jwd-iv/ObsidianGM/10 Rules/Pathfinder/PF monsters db/outsider/Nephilim.md

 Temperature: warm
 Organization: solitary, pair, or tribe (3-8)
 Treasure: double (masterwork breastplate, +1 longsword, 4 masterwork spears, other treasure)
-Description: The nephilim are the offspring of demigods who bred with humans.
-This joining resulted in a race of giant-sized beings possessed of a shard of divine power and the mortal consciousness of humans.
-A nephilim stands 11 feet tall and weighs 1,100 pounds.
-Its divine heritage grants it a lifespan of almost 600 years.
-Nephilim are a nomadic, secretive race.
-This isolationism has only heightened the wild tales surrounding them, making it even harder for other races to trust them.
-While the ancient animosity humans once had against them has been largely forgotten, zealots occasionally try to mount pogroms and crusades to wipe the nephilim out forever.
-The nephilim have proven strikingly resistant to these efforts.
 Race:
 Class:
 MR: